Skip to main content

 Will lenders only count my EI benefits?

-An employer letter confirming you remain employed, your confirmed return date, and your guaranteed salary/position on return — the key document for qualifying on leave.
+An employer letter confirming you remain employed, your confirmed return date, and your guaranteed salary and position on return — the single most important document for qualifying while on leave.

-Is it harder to renew my mortgage on leave?
+Is it harder to renew my mortgage while on leave?

 On leave and house-hunting or renewing?
-Talk to us — we'll line up the right lender and documentation so your leave doesn't shrink your budget.
-See maternity-leave options.
+Talk to us — we'll line up the right lender and documentation so a temporary dip in income doesn't shrink your budget.
+Ask Maya a quick question any time, or contact our team to get started.

 MS